enviodev/docs/docs/hypersync-query.md

 `field_selection` is for selecting the specific fields we want returned.
 You can think of it like the part where you list column names in an SQL `SELECT` statement.
 The available tables are `log`, `transaction`, `block` and `trace`.
 We will give an exact list of available columns in later sections.

 We also have a `max_num_logs` parameter here which means the query execution will stop as soon as the server realizes it reached or exceeded ten logs in the response.
 So this is not an exact limit, but it can be effective when trying to fine tune the query response size or runtime.

+If you want to drive this query until the end of the blockchain height or if you want to build a full data pipeline, it is recommended to use the `collect` and `stream` functions that are implemented in the client libraries.

 ```json
 {